adjspecies/work.adjectivespecies.com/posts/engagement.md

 ## Draft feedback

 > I think I like it.
 It perhaps goes overmuch into a lot of the gory details (and gods DAMMIT Maddy, how dare you have all these issues and straight-up write a will and a suicide note and not at least poke me for a helpful ear? :S) of the whys and wherefores of your depression - which if it's what you want, is fine.
 There's something of a martyrness to it, thankfully not oppressively, but to some extent I feel like you might be making a big deal over not much.
 I don't have the actual figures on readership, but given the state of the comment sections I don't imagine a lot of people have been tearing their hair and beating their breasts over the hiatus - though it has been, don't mistake me here, a significant loss.
 On the whole - it's well-written, and gives sufficient reason and background.
 I just don't know if you'll have a substantive conversational partner for the questions you ask at the end.

+I get that, yeah.
+I guess I was kinda trying to combine an article about depresion and furry and an article about the future in one.

+But you're right, it gets very about me in the middle.